wesleyneal346/express-react-app/README.md

 [http://localhost:3000](http://localhost:3000)

-When you're done, commit your changes
+When you're done, commit your changes and open a PR into the original repo (https://github.com/MACU-Interviews/express-react-app)

+## Extra credit
+Style the list
+Add create, update, and delete functionality
+Add a text search filter to the list